65: No Such Thing As A Chickenosaurus

 How did they notice the chicken eye?

-So, the industrial farming of chickens was kind of a mistake the way it started.
+So the industrial farming of chickens was kind of a mistake the way it started.
+Oh, yeah.

 Yeah.

-Well, before 1923, when hens were raised for meat, they were more or less a byproduct of egg-laying birds.
+Explain.
+Well, before 1923, when hens were raised for meat, they were j more or less a byproduct of egg-laying birds.

 At the end of an egg-laying bird's life,

-it would be killed uh for meat, uh but there wasn't quite the same tradition of raising lots and lots and lots of birds.
+it would be killed for meat, but there wasn't quite the same tradition of raising lots and lots and lots of birds.

-Um and so she she sold them and then the next year she produced a thousand and her neighbours started catching on, thinking, oh, wait, this is really good, and there's more of a market for this than we thought there was.
+And so she she sold them, and then the next year she produced a thousand, and her neighbours started catching on, thinking, oh, wait, this is really good, and there's more of a market for this than we thought there was.

 Wow.